Six Key Steps to a Succcessful Energy Hedging Program

 3. Develop Hedging Strategies & Procedures

 All potential strategies i.e. forward contracts, futures, swaps and options, should be approved, either directly or indirectly, and documented in the policy.
-However, most successful energy hedging programs are managed by a risk management committee which is given the responsibiility of overseeing the policy.
+However, most successful energy hedging programs are managed by a risk management committee which is given the responsibility of overseeing the policy.

 As an example, an oil and gas producer's risk management policy may state that between 35% and 80% of anticipated production (or perhaps PDP - proved, developed producing reservesshould, at any given time, be hedged for the no less than the prompt eighteen months.
-In addition, the comittee can decide to extend the hedge positions up to forty-eight months into the future.
-The comittee would then determine the appropriate instrument(s), tenor, and volumes (percent of anticipated production) will best position the company to meet their hedging goals and objectives.
+In addition, the committee can decide to extend the hedge positions up to forty-eight months into the future.
+The committee would then determine the appropriate instrument(s), tenor, and volumes (percent of anticipated production) will best position the company to meet their hedging goals and objectives.

-On occassion, the policy and strategies may need to be adjusted due to a change in risk management objectives, overall corporate objectives and in some cases, changing market conditions, such as a sustained lack of liquidity in a specific market.
+On occasion, the policy and strategies may need to be adjusted due to a change in risk management objectives, overall corporate objectives and in some cases, changing market conditions, such as a sustained lack of liquidity in a specific market.

 4. Implementation